Phone numbers

 • Frequent comparison of size and shape with other people

-How can I keep my Child Safe Online?
+How can I keep my child safe online?

-There are certain things that you can do to help keep your child safe and well online.
-Introduce some of the following so that you can protect your child from the associated risks, and enable them to have a positive experience online.
+There are certain things you can do to help keep your child safe and well online.
+Introduce some of the following so you can protect your child from the associated risks, and enable them to have a positive experience online.

 Talk about their school, hobbies, friends and concerns